AMNegron/GaragePi0/Make your own DoorPiZero.md

 ========== /// Connect to Wi-Fi network \\\ ==========
 { https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md }

-{ if using GUI, connect to your local network once RPi is powered on.
-Continue to next section => Setup RPi settings }
+- If using GUI, connect to your local network once RPi is powered on.
+  -- Continue to next section => # Setup RPi Settings #

-{ if using CLI/terminal, continue below }
+- If using CLI/terminal, continue below
-{ If needed, Scan for available networks and look for ESSID as the network_name }
+  -- If needed, Scan for available networks and look for ESSID as the network_name
       $ sudo iwlist wlan0 scan

-{ Edit wps_supplicant.conf file, specify SSID and password for your network }
+  -- Edit wps_supplicant.conf file, specify SSID and password for your network
       $ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

 { /// COPY & PASTE FOLLOWING CODE \\\ to the end of the wpa_supplicant.conf file }
       network={
          ssid="network_name"
          psk="wifi_password"
          key_mgmt=WPA-PSK
       }
 { \\\ END CODE /// }

-{ Restart RPi}
+- Restart RPi
       $ sudo reboot

-{ Verify successful connection by running following code and if the inet addr field has an address beside it, the RPi has connected to the network. }
+- Verify successful connection by running following code -- If the inet addr field has an address beside it, the RPi has connected to the network.
       $ ifconfig wlan0

-{ \\\ End of CLI Wi-Fi network setup /// }

-{ Shutdown RPi}
+- Shutdown RPi
       $ sudo shutdown -h now

 { At this point if you decide to continue with SSH/CLI, you can shutdown RPi and remove USB Hub, KB/M and HDMI Cable }
 { Connect the WiFi dongle to the USB-to-MicroUSB adapter and connect to RPi0 }